lucyinthesky2111/the-one-with-all-the-questions/README.md

 # Disclaimer

 This project is for educational purposes only and not for public use.
 It was created for the Code Institute assessed project for the 'Interactive Front End' module.

+This project is not affiliated with ‘Friends’ the TV show.

+All trademarked and /or copyrighted content are property of their respective owners.

 Created by Lucy Kidner, 2025.